Tree Structured Data (Web Documents)

 <p>Text in a paragraph</p>

 This is enough to start working with the HTML source of webpages.
 Over the next few days, we’ll build the skills needed to search, generate statistics over, and even edit HTML documents.
-And these skills aren’t just about HTML; they apply to any tree-structured format.
+And these skills aren’t just about HTML.
+Tree-shaped data is common.
+In fact, you’ve been working with tree-shaped data all semester without thinking much about it.

-What other tree-structured data formats have you used a lot already?
+Exercise: What other tree-structured data formats have you used a lot already?
+Think about examples from other things you’ve studied at and before Brown.

 A Note on Python vs. Pyret lists